cosminariton123/github_webhook_listener/README.md

 PORT should be a number.
 SSID should be a string with the Wifi name.
 Set it to a random or empty string if not used on a Raspberry Pi Pico W.
 WLAN_KEY should be a string with the Wifi password.
 Set it to a random or empty string if not used on a Raspberry Pi Pico W.
 PRODUCTION should be a boolean True | False.
+SECRET_TOKEN should be the secret string from GitHub->Settings->Webhooks->//your_webhook//->Secret as a Python string
+ACTION should be a function that YOU define.
+It will be called everytime a pull request is merged and closed on master/main assuming that the main thread is not busy.

 #### Examples Raspberry Pi Pico W